q2softwarenl/spatie-medialibrary-manager/README.md

 - **alpha** Bug: Decide if thumbs are a requirement
 - **alpha** Refactor: Use json translation as much as possible and avoid legacy php arrays
 - **beta** Feature: Filesize validation
-- **beta** Feature: Policies to set rules for individual collections
 - **beta** Feature: Add active folder to url.
 - **beta** Improve single file collections.
 - **v1.1** Add support for darkmode.